 -objects to create an obstacle course

-Kids will get to try out two different types of “monster feet” for this activity.
+Kids will get to try out two different types of “monster feet” for this Halloween idea.
 First, whip up some monster feet from empty tissue boxes.
 Allow your child to use their creativity here (and their fine motor skills!) to decorate 2 boxes to look like monster feet.
 Add fur, colored paper, claws – get creative!
 The opening for the tissues will be where they will insert their feet.

 The second type of “monster feet” will be a pair of stilts.
 We used construction paper to decorate our stilts to look like monsters!